 As with all deep stretching, stretching for the middle splits is as much a mental practice as it is a physical one.
 Learn to sit through some discomfort as you breathe deeply and in time, you will feel and see the benefits of your perseverance.

-Do you have a regular stretch routine you like to do along with your workouts?
+Do you regularly do stretches for splits?
+Any other stretches you like to do along with your workouts?

 Get more like this—Subscribe to our daily inspirational newsletter for exclusive content!